 While Nada seems to have finally settled into the fruition of her calling, nearly three decades after initially discerning the call, she shares how difficult this waiting period was.
 “I had a lot of pain, lots of moments of ‘why?’” she says.
 “Why would you call me to this, God… without [my calling] being realized for so long?”
 She shared about the ebbs and flows of her emotions—how this waiting took tenacity, some blind faith, and many times bouts of anger.
 But now, in retrospect, she realizes that this waiting period was a time of refinement.
 “God was refining me so that I could play a part in this task God was calling me to,” she says.
 “I was becoming something so that God could use me.”
 Nada had to acknowledge that, even though she may have felt ready when she was younger, she really wasn’t actually ready until recently to live into this calling.
 She had to be refined first, and for her, that required decades of waiting, experimenting, and being faithful.

-Nada Jones spent the last 17 years working with creative, entrepreneurial women, co-authoring a book on the subject, organizing ltdLIVE conferences, ltdWORKSHOPS and conducting hundreds of interviews for the ltdBLOG for entrepreneurial women.
+Nada Jones is the Founder and CEO of LIBERTYforher and the LIBERTY Session podcast.
+She spent the last 17 years working with creative, entrepreneurial women, co-authoring a book on the subject, organizing conferences, and conducting hundreds of interviews with entrepreneurial women.
 Prior to living the entrepreneurial dream, Nada launched her career in communications working for some biggies like Estee Lauder, Bloomingdales, Carolee, Nike and Patagonia.